 Dr, Manion is no stranger to the world of healthcare, having witnessed its rapid evolution over the span of his career.
 And he’s no stranger to burnout.
 In fact, that’s specifically why he went into coaching and consulting in healthcare.
 Because of his diverse clinical experience along with his background as a clinical psychiatrist, he’s able to bring a wealth of skill, wisdom and focus to his coaching practice.

 Dr. Manion completed his three-year residency training in Adult Psychiatry at Tufts New England Medical Center in Boston in 1983.
-His undergraduate studies were completed at St. Joseph Seminary College in Louisiana, graduating with a B.A. in Philosophy.
+His undergraduate studies were completed at St. Joseph Seminary College in Louisiana, graduating with a B.A. in Philosophy and minors in English and History.
 He attended LSU Medical School in New Orleans where he received his M.D. in 1978.
 Dr. Manion completed an Internal Medicine internship in Denver and subsequently worked as an ER physician for a year prior to choosing to specialize in adult psychiatry.

-In 2009, concerned about the emerging PTSD crisis amongst returning service-members and eager to apply his MindSense model to this population, Dr. Manion undertook Department of Defense contract work as a civilian psychiatrist at Camp Lejeune Marine Corps Base at the Deployment Health Center, Naval Hospital Camp Lejeune.
-His experiences there led him to conclude that there was an immense and immediate need for both mental health and medical services to be provided to active duty military outside of the base confines.
-Dr. Manion plans to expand his Wilmington practice, allying with both mental health and medical specialty providers in offering service members a truly integrated comprehensive post-deployment health care program.
+In 2009, concerned about the emerging PTSD (“post traumatic stress disorder”) crisis amongst returning service-members and eager to apply his “MindSense” model to this population, Dr. Manion undertook Department of Defense contract work as a civilian psychiatrist at Camp Lejeune Marine Corps Base at the Deployment Health Center, Naval Hospital Camp Lejeune.
+His experiences there led him to conclude that there was an immense and immediate need for mental health and peer-based support services to be provided to active duty military outside of the base confines.